-Each wheel must be fitted with three tethers, each with a cross sectional area greater than 110mm2 and each of which comply with FIA standard 8864-2013 and each of which has a minimum energy absorption of 7kJ.
-No suspension member may contain more than two tethers.
+Each wheel must be fitted with three tethers each with a cross sectional area greater than 110mm2 and each of which comply with FIA standard 8864-2013 and each of which has a minimum energy absorption of 7kJ.
+No suspension member may contain more than two tethers compliant with FIA standard 8864-2022.
+The sum of the three maximum absorbed energy, as per FIA Technical List n.93, must be higher than 15kJ.

-Each tether must have its own separate attachments at both ends, which:
+Each tether: must have its own separate attachments at both ends, which:

-- a.
-Are able to withstand a tensile force of 70kN in any direction within a cone of 45° (included angle) measured from the load line of the relevant suspension member. - b.
-Are able to accommodate tether end fittings with a minimum inside diameter of 15mm. - c.
-Do not share a common fastener and are designed such that the failure of one attachment point will not lead to the direct failure of an adjacent attachment point. - d.
-Furthermore, at least two of the three tethers must have attachment points which: - i.
-On the survival cell are separated from each other by at least 300mm in the Xdirection, measured between their centres. - ii.
-On the gearbox are separated from each other by at least 250mm in the X-direction, measured between their centres. - iii.
+- a. must have a minimum energy absorption of 3kJ. - b. must have its own separate attachments at both ends, which: - i.
+Are able to withstand a tensile force of 70kN in any direction within a cone of 45° (included angle) measured from the load line of the relevant suspension member. - Are able to accommodate tether end fittings with a minimum inside diameter of 15mm. - iii.
+Do not share a common fastener and are designed such that the failure of one attachment point will not lead to the direct failure of an adjacent attachment point.

+Furthermore, at least two of the three tethers must have attachment points which:

+- c.
+On the survival cell are separated from each other by at least 300mm in the X-direction, measured between their centres. - d.
+On the gearbox are separated from each other by at least 250mm in the X-direction, measured between their centres. - e.
 On each wheel/upright assembly are separated by at least 90° radially with respect to the rotational axis of the wheel and 100mm measured between the centres of the two attachment points.